 ASAP chose Julie Griswold to organize the curriculum.
 The burden for this work has been on her heart throughout her experience as a missionary in Cambodia and Thailand.
 Julie felt very inadequate for this job and poured her heart into praying and searching through present curriculums, selecting the best from each and wrestling with how to contextualize the curriculum for the Asian culture.

 God raised up an advisory committee to share ideas, do research, and review the lessons.
 This team included Adventist leaders in Asia, teachers, development workers, and professionals who have spent years fighting trafficking, working towards prevention, and rescuing children in trouble.
 ASAP board member Dr. Shirley Freed joined Julie regularly, using her expertise in curriculum development.
-In time, God also helped Julie find Khmer and Vietnamese translators and an artist for the illustrations.
+In time, God also helped Julie find translators and an artist for the illustrations.

 The training was active and met with a very positive response.
-The Vietnamese teacher that had started the training so upset said, “I learned good things in our training this week.
+The teacher who had started the training so upset said, “I learned good things in our training this week.
 There were stories to tell and games to play.
 There were small group activities and lots of good ideas.
 The children will be really interested.”

 Another teacher said, “I’m really interested in this program.
 It will help children avoid danger, especially sexual dangers.
 We learned to teach the children to not go anywhere alone.
 Second, to not go where it is dark.
 Third, we will teach them to run away from men who try to do bad things to them.
 Fourth, if a stranger tries to give them some gifts, they should say, ‘No!
 I don’t want them!’
 We must help the children to run from any of these dangers!”